rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/capstone_proposal_template.md

 (In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
 Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem).

-### Solution Statement

-In this section, clearly describe a solution to the problem.
-The solution should be applicable to the project domain and appropriate for the dataset(s) or input(s) given.
-Additionally, describe the solution thoroughly such that it is clear that the solution is quantifiable (the solution can be expressed in mathematical or logical terms) , measurable (the solution can be measured by some metric and clearly observed), and replicable (the solution can be reproduced and occurs more than once).

 ### Benchmark Model

 To tackle such data, it is preferably good to go with neural networks.
 The extraction of features for an image data is quite tedious.
 However, on using the convolutional neural networks, the features are easily extracted through it.
 Neural nets try to find a pattern to recognise features for each category of data and classify them based on the similarity measures.